-Another alternative way for Windows 7, 8(.1) and 10 user to grab brilliant gameplay video is to take advantage of the superb hardware configuration from Nvidia (if there is) and use its powerful performance to do the in-game recording work vividly.
+Another alternative way for Windows 7, 8(.1) and 10 users to grab brilliant gameplay videos is to take advantage of the superb hardware configuration from Nvidia (if there is) and use its powerful performance to do the in-game recording work vividly.
 Nvidia ShadowPlay is a typical example.
-Unfortunately, if you are using AMD graphics card, you have to turn to some other best game screen recorder for Windows like RecMaster.
+Unfortunately, if you are using an AMD graphics card, you have to turn to some other best game screen recorder for Windows like RecMaster.

 In some cases, you need to capture the entire computer screen to create an instruction, a Keynote presentation or similar.
 And the “Full Screen Recording” of RecMaster gives you quick access to one-click capture anything on the desktop covering the taskbar, menu, and cursor.
 By doing related settings beforehand, you can also work out a picture-in-picture footage with webcam and mic audio opened to give an explanation.
 So, just follow the 3-step instruction below to record the whole region of your screen as easy as ABC: